Qovery/iam-eks-user-mapper/README.md

 **IF SSO enabled**
 - Add SSO role arn to `aws-auth` configmap in the cluster allowing users allowed to use this SSO role to connect to the cluster via SSO.

+**IF Karpenter enabled**
+- Add Karpenter role arn to `aws-auth` configmap in the cluster allowing Karpenter to create nodes in the cluster.

 ## Usage
 ```shell
 ./iam-eks-user-mapper \